ontogenerator/astronaut-data-analysis-not-so-fair/README.md

-## Not so good astronout data analyses code
+## Not so good astronout data analysis code

 Helper software project with code examples for the [FAIR research software course](https://github.com/carpentries-incubator/fair-research-software).